 Not far from Chania, among the mountains of northern Crete, there’s a huge extension of olive trees in the Protected Denomination of Origin area of Kolymbari.
 The weather conditions of the island and the microclimate of Kolymbari give life to a top environment for harvesting the highest quality olive crops.
 Did you know that about 5 % of the World’s olive oil comes from Crete?

 Right in the heart of Kolymbari, and for over five generations, the Dimitriadis family specializes in estate-produced, stone-milled and cold-pressed organic olive oil.

 They achieve excellence by combining all the benefits of the traditional methods for oil extraction in full respect of the environment.
 Their company, Biolea, is one of the very few dedicated to this slow method to produce extra virgin olive oil.
 The impressive traditional stone mill, still in use, fascinated our children.

 Their 3000 olive trees belong to a specific variety, Koroneiki.
 This small Cretan olive is very resistant to the island’s rough soil and drought weather.
-Biolea produces a reduced amount of olive oil (about 20.000 liters per year – industrialized companies produce over 300.000 liters), a choice that allows to keep high standards.
+Biolea produces a reduced amount of olive oil (about 20.000 liters per year – industrialized companies produce over 300.000 liters), a choice that allows keeping high standards.
 Their oil is extra virgin, young and fresh.
 They extract it with a cold press and don’t filter it.
 A simple method, close to ancient traditions: a winning recipe for a genuine result.
-See a bit more of it…

 EXPLOSION OF TASTE